hawthornbunny/techie-alt-hunt/README.md

 This refers to the `README.md` file in the site's GitHub repo, which contains an HTML comment with a fragment inside it.
 The fragment is encoded, however - each character of the fragment has been replaced by its hexadecimal ASCII code.
 To obtain the fragment, this needs to be decoded.

-The website also usefully confirmed that this is day 6, which proves this is fragment C6.

 ### Fragment C7 (P4)
 * Chronological index: 7
 * Positional index: 4